schananas/reactive-stock-market/README.md

 - Matching engine implemented using Max-Heap and Min-Heap
 - Light custom Reactive CQRS framework
 - Lockless - light thread synchronisation and good scalability potential
+- In-memory storage - in this demo all data is stored in memory without persistent storage
 - Application supports backpressure and event streaming

 ### Anatomy